pf274/SyncService/README.md

 await SyncService.startSync(getSyncDate, commandMapper, [getAllVideos]);
 ```

-For more detailed usage instructions, please refer to the [GitHub Documentation](https://github.com/pf274/SyncService).

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request on the [GitHub repository](https://github.com/pf274/SyncService).